 Exchanges' market data WebSocket APIs are designed to publish real-time feeds and not historical ones.
 Locally runnable tardis-machine server's WebSocket API bridges that gap and allows "replaying" historical market data from any given past point in time with the same data format and 'subscribe' logic as real-time exchanges' APIs.
 In many cases existing exchanges' WebSocket clients can be used to connect to this endpoint just by changing URL, and receive market data in exchange-native format for date ranges specified in URL query string params.

 We do not provide hosted real-time market data API as we think that given everyone can access exchanges' APIs directly for free without restrictions, relaying on 3rd party for such crucial piece of infrastructure does not make sense (additional latency and another SPOF).
 Instead we developed locally runnable (self hosted) server and open source libraries that offer consolidated real-time normalized market data streaming capabilities, connect directly to exchanges' WebSocket APIs and are completely free to use.

-No, as long as one user behavior does not negatively impact other users API usage experience.
-If that's the case, we'll first contact the user via email and do our best to help how to sort it out - in most cases it's download client bug that over and over downloads the same data in a loop.
+No, as long as your behavior does not negatively impact other customers API usage experience.
+If that's the case, we'll contact your via email and do our best to help how to sort it out - in most cases it's download client bug that over and over downloads the same data in a loop.

 Contact us immediately and we will generate new API key for you.

 Highly available Google Cloud Platform Kubernetes Clusters located in in London, UK (europe-west2 region) and Tokyo, Japan (asia-northeast1 region)